 These bits of information are what a Googlebot looks out for when it crawls your website.
 In this initial stage of analysis, Google is determining the value of your website, potentially affecting your ability to rank first page or not down the line.
 Ranking positively on search engines can help drive traffic to your website, bringing customers to your business.
 That said, ranking poorly will make it harder for people to find you online.

 Sales are the lifeline of any online store.
-More people purchasing from your ecommerce site translates to a healthy and functioning business.
+More people purchasing from your eCommerce site translates to a healthy and functioning business.
 To ensure keeping sales figures high, you’ll want to keep certain technical glitches at bay which could deter your customer’s shopping experience.
-Some common ecommerce site problems include bugs in product ordering, check out and payment processes, or failed discounts and free shipping due to an error.
+Some common eCommerce site problems include bugs in product ordering, check out and payment processes, or failed discounts and free shipping due to an error.

 Furthermore, people shopping online rely on quality images and the ability to zoom in on a product that they otherwise would have tested at a store.
 It’s especially important that you offer professional images, videos or other visual support to cover any gaps that come with not being able to physically try on clothes or shoes.
 Along with seeing images, customers also want to get as much information as possible about their potential purchase, so you’ll want to invest time in writing product descriptions that can attest to your business reputation.

 A website maintenance plan helps protect your business from virtual threats.
 Regularly updating your security software and renewing your SSL certification provider help safeguard your site’s files.
-These are made up of sensitive information, such as passwords and customers’ private data — credit card numbers and banking details.
+These are made up of sensitive information, such as passwords and customers’ private data—credit card numbers and banking details.

 Developers who release these website updates are doing so to patch vulnerabilities they might have found.
 When you maintain your site’s security, it becomes harder for hackers to compromise your business and easier for customers to entrust their monetary assets to you.

-Website maintenance tasks
+Common website maintenance tasks

-Weekly website maintenance tasks:
+Weekly website maintenance tasks

 With Google Analytics you gain access to information about how people are reaching your website and using it.
 You can do weekly website maintenance checks by logging in to your Google Analytics account to track traffic, thereby understanding your site’s performance and identifying areas of improvement.